tu-os-course/TI2726C-Assignments-2016/src/session_1/assignment.md

 2. Prints your name and student number in an organised way
 3. Prints the ID of the process that runs your program

-Hint: for point 3, use the appropriate Linux system call.
+Hint: For point 3, use the appropriate Linux system call.

 You can use the makefile for the compilation step which should make it easier to compile it again.